Here you can find lots of useful information for, and about, community gardening and farming projects in Scotland. You can:

 Scotland map: Our unique map gives details of 46 local community gardens and farms in Scotland.
 Copies of the map are available from the Scotland office of the FCFCG.
-Alternatively you can download a PDF version by clicking on the map icon below:
+Alternatively you can download a PDF version by clicking on the following link: Scotland Map

 - Trellis - the Scottish charity that supports, promotes, and develops the use of horticulture to improve health, well-being and life opportunities for all.
 Trelllis works with many therapeutic gardens.
-Until June 2012 FCFCG was working in partnership with Trellis and the Allotments Regeneration Initiative (ARI) on the Big Lottery funded Growing Communities in Scotland project, which aimed to promote and support community gardens, city farms and therapeutic gardens in Scotland.
-Although the funding for this project has now finished and ARI is being wound up we are continuing to work closely with Trellis to offer joint networking and training events.
+Until June 2012 FCFCG worked with Trellis and the Allotments Regeneration Initiative (ARI) on the Big Lottery funded Growing Communities in Scotland project.
+Although the funding for this project has now finished, we continue to work closely with Trellis to offer joint networking and training events.

-We also support other initiatives which bring benefits to communities in Scotland.
+We welcome partnership working and support other initiatives which bring benefits to communities in Scotland.
 Please contact us if you are interested in working together.